 Advisory Notes for Sellers

-Most properties that come to market receive a clear response from buyers within the first few weeks.
+Most properties receive a clear response from buyers within the first few weeks of entering the market.
 When interest is strong, offers appear quickly.
 When a property remains unsold, the market is often signaling something about price, positioning, or timing.

 That response is valuable information.

 A listing that does not sell the first time rarely means something is wrong with the home itself.
 More often, it means the market interpreted the offering differently than expected.
-Buyers compare every property against the alternatives available at that moment, and even small differences in pricing, presentation, or competition can influence how a listing is perceived.
+Buyers compare each property against the alternatives available at that moment, and even small differences in presentation, competition, or pricing context can influence how a listing is perceived.

 When a property leaves the market and later returns, the situation changes.
-Buyers are aware of prior market history, and their interpretation of value may shift accordingly.
-Because of this, the next move requires careful consideration rather than simply repeating the original approach.
+Buyers are aware of prior market history, and their interpretation of value adjusts accordingly.
+Because of this, the next introduction requires a different strategy rather than a repetition of the original approach.

 Every property has its own circumstances, and the market’s response is rarely explained by a single factor.
 Thoughtful analysis of timing, pricing context, and competing inventory often provides the clearest path forward.

-My work with property owners is centered on helping them understand how the market is interpreting their listing and what adjustments may influence the outcome.
+My work with property owners is centered on helping them understand how the market interpreted their previous listing and what adjustments may influence the outcome the next time it is introduced.